 Planning for Resilient Water Supply

-The first Regional Water Plan for the Old Colony Region is under development.
+The Draft Old Colony Regional Water Plan will be available here on April 25, 2025.
 To stay up-to-date, subscribe to the OCPC Newsletter and review minutes from Steering Committee meetings.
 All meetings are open to the public.

 Work is being funded through a $470,000 U.S. Economic Development Administration grant.
 This grant is matched locally with another $470,000 from the following partners: Central Plymouth County Water District Commission; a state appropriation included in the FY22 Economic Development Bond Bill, led by Senator Michael Brady with support from both branches and the leadership of both; and the South Shore Chamber of Commerce / South Shore Economic Development Corporation.
 A grant from the U.S. Environmental Protection Agency through the Narragansett Bay Estuary Program supports grant-writing and enhanced stakeholder engagement and public participation.